Long Crendon: History

-In 1218, Long Crendon was granted a royal charter to hold a weekly market; the monies from which were to be collected by William Earl Marshall who owned the manor at that time.
+In 1218, Long Crendon was granted a royal charter to hold a weekly market; the monies from which were to be collected by William Earl Marshal who owned the manor at that time.
 The town was certainly important in this period as it shared the distinction with Aylesbury as being the only places in the whole of England where needles were made.
 The royal charter was later rescinded and the market moved and joined with the existing one in nearby Thame.

 The Church of England parish church of St Mary dates from the 12th century.
 The building has undergone several major renovations and refurbishments since 2007.
 The village has also a Baptist church and a Catholic church.

 Long Crendon Courthouse is a 15th-century timber-frame building.
 Manorial courts were held here from the reign of King Henry V until the Victorian era.
 The National Trust bought the courthouse in 1900.
 The lower floor is residential; the upper floor can be visited.

 There was a Long Crendon Rural District from 1894 to 1934.

 Amenities

 The village has two public houses, a brewery (the XT Brewing Company), and a Village Association hall.
 Long Crendon School is a mixed, community school, which has about 240 pupils from the ages of four to 11.

 Long Crendon has two youth football clubs.
 Crendon Corinthians Youth Football Club (CCYFC) has over 250 members, with 18 teams, including four girls' teams, across 11 age groups, from U6 to U18.
 The teams compete in three different leagues: the South Bucks Mini Soccer Conference U7-U10, the Booker Wholesale League U11–U16, and the Bucks Girls League (with U11, U13, U15 and U18 teams).
 The club was awarded FA Charter Standard status in 2004 and was named as the Berks & Bucks FA Charter Standard Club of the Year in June 2010.
 Long Crendon Youth FC is also an FA Charter Standard club, and fields an U18 team, which competes in the South Bucks Youth League.
 Long Crendon also has a Bowls Club, established in 1921 and a separate Tennis Club.
 There is also a Scout Group named Bernwood Forest Group after the ancient hunting forest of Henry VIII that was in the area.

 Midsomer Murders, the ITV crime series, is often filmed in Long Crendon with locals as extras.
-Scenes from the series "Jeeves and Wooster", with Stephen Fry and Hugh Laurie, were also filmed in Long Crendon.
+Scenes from the series Jeeves and Wooster, with Stephen Fry and Hugh Laurie, were also filmed in Long Crendon.